jacebenson/jace.pro/content/post/2017-09-13-unsubscribe/index.md

 projects: []
 ---

-I was asked to have users verify they actually want to unsubscribe from an email instead of just assuming they really want to unsubscribe.
+A stakeholder asked to have users verify they actually want to unsubscribe from an email instead of assuming they want to unsubscribe.
 To do this I made a simple UI Page.
 Below is the code;

 Below is the mailscript and ui page.
 They work together.